-- As far as its dry weight is concerned, the DuroMax XP5500E weighs just 122 pounds and thus, it is one of the lighter 4000 to 5000 rated wattage generators.
-If you are concerned by weight, one of the champions in the above mentioned power range is the Pulsar PG5250, with a dry weight of just 99.5 pounds.
+- Regarding its weight, the DuroMax XP5500E only weighs in at 122 pounds, which means it's one of the lighter generators in the 4000-5000 rated wattage range.
+If you are concerned by weight, one of the champions in the above mentioned power range is the Powerhorse LC4500i, with a dry weight of just 99 pounds.

-- Autonomy-wise, with around 9 hours on a full tank at a 50% load, the XP5500E is on the low end when compared to other generators of a similar power output.
-Furthermore, considering the run times, one of the generators which have a roughly same power output, with the highest autonomy, is the Dewalt DXGN4500, as it provides around 15 hours.
+- As far as autonomy is concerned, providing around 9 hours of runtime with a full tank at a 50% load, the XP5500E falls into the low end in comparison with other devices of a comparable power output.
+If you consider autonomy on a single full tank as one of the deciding factors, one of the generators in the same power range that offers the highest run time is the Dewalt DXGN4500, with around 15 hours.

-- Run times are important, yet thanks to their dependence on the fuel capacity, they should be judged along with the fuel consumption of the device.
-With an estimated gasoline consumption of 0.44 GPH (gallon per hour) at 50% load, this generator is among the more fuel efficient of the products in the above-mentioned wattage range.
+- Even though run times are undoubtedly important, they are dependent on the fuel capacity to a large extent.
+For a more wholesome picture, we must take into consideration the fuel consumption of the generator.
+At an estimated fuel consumption of 0.44 GPH (gallon per hour) at 50% load, this generator is a rather fuel efficient one within its wattage category.
 If not satisfied with the afore-mentioned fuel consumption, you may wish to check out the Pulsar PG5250B.
 With a fuel consumption of as little as 0.33 GPH, it is one of the most efficient generators currently on the market.

 As you can see from this interactive chart, when compared to other 4000-5000W generators, the DuroMax XP5500E is on the cheap side of the price range.

 It can therefore be a really good buy if you're looking to acquire a budget generator.